 All restaurants are misted with a sanitizing spray between each meal service.

-Palm Grove restaurant, which used to have several entrances, is now limited to three points of entry so staff can monitor the number of guests arriving at any single time and direct them to the host stand.
+Palm Grove restaurant, which used to have several entrances, is now limited to three points of entry so staff can monitor the number of guests arriving at any single time.

 Food orders are taken by our “Beach Buddies” and delivered to guests’ loungers or tables.